AlvaroMS25/vesper/vesper/README.md

 ```

 ## Autocompleting commands
-Autocomplete user input is made easy with `Zephyrus`, just use the `autocomplete` macro provided by the framework.
+Autocomplete user input is made easy with `vesper`, just use the `autocomplete` macro provided by the framework.

 Here, take a look at this example.
 We'll use as the base an empty command like this